-Travel along the southern shore of Lake Baikal before arriving in Irkutsk around 14:37.
+Travel along the southern shore of Lake Baikal before arriving in Irkutsk around 15:00.
 Meet your local guide/driver on station platform.
 Enjoy a guided city tour of Irkutsk before transfer to Listvyanka, the main village on the shore of Lake Baikal (70km from Irkutsk).
 Staying two nights at a comfortable guesthouse.
-Guided tour of Limnological Museum.
+Guided tour of Limnological Museum (time permitting).

 Listvyanka, Lake Baikal | Excursion